Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 ### Aspects

-- Reason - Your ability to solve puzzles, detect a logical pattern or understand a complex idea.
+- **Reason** - Your ability to solve puzzles, detect a logical pattern or understand a complex idea.
-- Weird - Your ability to be in tune with the supernatural or insane.
+- **Weird** - Your ability to be in tune with the supernatural or insane.
-- Passion - Your ability to empathise, manipulate and convince others.
+- **Passion** - Your ability to empathise, manipulate and convince others.
-- Soul - Your ability to stay calm under pressure and resist the influence.
+- **Soul** - Your ability to stay calm under pressure and resist the influence.
-- Might - Your ability to exert control over the physical world.
+- **Might** - Your ability to exert control over the physical world.

 ### Zones

-- Character deck: Most cards begin here, this is where you draw from when performing a check.
+- Character deck: Most cards begin here; this is where you draw from when performing a check.
 - Tableau: Cards on the table in front of you form your ready to use abilities.
 - Discard pile: After a card is drawn for a check or an Ability card is used, they are placed here face up.
 When your deck runs out of cards, shuffle your discard pile and these cards become your new character deck.